 Cthulhu

-The Creators scene of details are impressive.
-The language is flawless Norwegian, and even the crest is the right one.(You wouldn't believe how
+The creators sense of details are impressive.
+The language is flawless Norwegian, and even the crest is the right one.(Would surely be screwed up in a Hollywood movie).

 H.P.
 Lovecraft and garage music